MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 # Kubernetes (K8s) node vulnerability assessment

-Defender for Containers can scan the [VMs that host K8s nodes](./kubernetes-nodes-overview.md#k8s-node-vms) to assess vulnerabilities to the OS and installed software.
+Defender for Cloud can scan the [VMs that host K8s nodes](./kubernetes-nodes-overview.md#k8s-node-vms) to assess vulnerabilities to the OS and installed software.
 Recommendations for remediation are generated for the customer security team to review and remediate as part of the [shared responsibility](./kubernetes-nodes-overview.md#shared-responsibility-of-k8s-nodes) to maintain the K8s nodes of a cluster.

 ## Prerequisite